 I don’t know if we should be laying claim here to “best ever”, but it really is awfully good, and until I get out there and finish sampling every other hummus, I’m just going to stick with that.
 Here’s the recipe…

 Although I have a can or garbanzo beans in the photo up there, I have since discovered that using freshly cooked chickpeas creates an even creamier, more delicious hummus.
 I now start my hummus by cooking up some chickpeas from their dried state and I encourage you to do the same.
 Just follow the directions on the package.
+If you're opting for using canned chickpeas, heat them up a bit before adding to the food processor.
+This ensures a creamy hummus.

-2 cups of freshly cooked chickpeas or 1 15 oz can chickpeas, drained and rinsed (see headnote)
+2 cups of freshly cooked chickpeas or 1 15 oz can warmed chickpeas, drained and rinsed (see headnote)

 1 clove garlic, minced